-ANSA and CEC Leisure - No objection to financial contributions of:
+ANSA and CEC Leisure - Comments awaited from ANSA.
+No objection from Indoor Leisure subject to financial contributions of:

-- £19,500 towards indoor sport and recreation to provide 3 additional pieces of equipment at Macclesfield Leisure Centre - £1,500 per family dwelling and £750 per 2 bed space in apartments to make additions, enhancements and improvements at West Park Play facilities
+• £19,500 towards indoor sport and recreation to provide 3 additional pieces of equipment at Macclesfield Leisure Centre

 Cadent Gas / National Grid - No objection but comment that there is an intermediate pressure gas pipeline in the vicinity of the site (running along Coare Street and Westminster Road).
 It does not appear the proposed works will directly affect the pipeline but request information is attached advising the developer of their obligations.